terra-money/docs/docs/Tutorials/Get-started/Terra-station-extension.md

 # Use the Terra Station browser extension

-This tutorial for the Chrome browser extension.
-It is recommended that you download Terra station desktop or mobile first before using the browser extension.
+This tutorial for the Terra Station Chrome browser extension.
+It is recommended that you download Terra station desktop before using the browser extension.

 ## Install the Terra Station extension

+The Terra Station browser extension is for Chrome browsers only.

 1. Navigate to [Terra.money](https://www.terra.money/) in your browser.

-2. Click "Download Station Wallet" and select the Chrome option.
+2. Click **Download Station Wallet** and select the Chrome option.

 3. Install the extension and add it to your browser.

 ## Create a wallet

+Use this tutorial to create a new wallet.
+To connect to an existing wallet, visit [how to connect to a wallet](/How-to/Terra-Station/Wallet.md#connect-to-a-wallet-using-a-private-key).

 1. Open the browser extension and click **New wallet**.